Samsung Galaxy Z Flip 7: Rumors, leaks, and everything we know so far

 I'm happy to see Samsung is finally giving the Galaxy Z Flip 6 a battery life boost with the new 4,000mAh battery.
 With the more efficient Snapdragon 8 Gen 3 chip, this should help users achieve all-day battery life.
 However, as the battery becomes larger, the charging time will become slower since Samsung has kept the same 25W speed.

-The Galaxy Z Flip 5 can take as much as an hour and a half to charge fully, and ain't nobody got time for that!
-Meanwhile, OPPO and Motorola's latest flip phones provide speeds of 44W and 45W, respectively, making it much less of a hassle to get a good amount of juice before heading out.
+The Galaxy Z Flip 6 can take as much as an hour and a half to charge fully, and ain't nobody got time for that!
+Meanwhile, Motorola's latest Razr Ultra 2025 supports speeds of up to 68W, meaning you can fully charge it in just 40 minutes.

 Bring back Bespoke

-Even the Motorola Razr Plus 2024, which comes in some nice colors, hasn't been able to match this level of customizability.
+Even the Motorola Razr Plus 2025 series, which comes in some nice colors and even a wood finish, hasn't been able to match this level of customizability.

 The Galaxy Z Flip 6 colors aren't exactly my favorite, as I'm not a fan of pastels, but being able to mix it up with different options for the bottom panel, the frame/hinge, and the camera sensors would make the buying process so much more interesting.